leonardofurnielis/dev-toolkit/installation/db2/README.md

-This guide contains a [shell script](https://github.com/leonardofurnielis/toolkit/blob/master/installation/db2/db2-installation.sh) automation to install Db2 on Linux.
+This guide contains a [shell script](https://github.com/leonardofurnielis/toolkit/blob/master/installation/db2/db2-installation.sh) automation to install Db2 (non pureScale) on Linux.
 You can run it manually following the steps:

 1. [Update Linux and install pre-requirements](#update-linux-and-install-pre-requirements)
 2. [Installing Db2](#installing-db2)